hasindu2008/slow5lib/docs/slow5_api/slow5_mt_api.md

-# slow5lib Easy multi-thread API
+# slow5lib easy multi-thread API

 **NOTE: This API is in beta stage and the documentation is sparse.
 If something is not clear do not hesitate to open an [issue](https://github.com/hasindu2008/slow5lib/issues).**

-The easy multi-thread (called *mt* API) API allows the user to access SLOW5 using multiple threads, simply by specifying the number of threads, rather than needing to write their own multi-threading code.
-Note that this API is for your convenience, rather than for efficiency.
-It is not meant to be used by a programmer who has the expertise to write multi-threaded code and use the slow5 low-level API directly.
+The easy multi-thread (called *mt* API) API allows the user to access SLOW5 files using multiple threads, simply by specifying the number of threads, rather than needing to write their own multi-threading code.
+This API is for programmer's convenience, rather than for efficiency.
+This API is not meant to be used by a programmer who has the expertise to write multi-threaded code and use the slow5 low-level API directly.
 While fetching using this API would be faster than using a single thread, it would not be as efficient as using low-level API functions directly from the programmer's own multi-threaded code.

 To use this API, include <slow5/slow5_mt.h> in your programme.
 Make sure to explicitly enable easy multi-thread API as `make slow5_mt=1`, during compile time of slow5lib.